ayoub22222222/Data_Cleaning_project/README.md

 ![image](./image/attack_multivaraite.png)

-The heatmap visualizes the correlation matrix between the variables "Height," "Weight," "Strength," and "Stamina."
+The heatmap visualizes the correlation matrix between the variables "Finishing," "Crossing," and "Dribbling."
 Here are some key observations:

 ### 1. Strong Positive Correlation:
-- **Weight and Strength:** There's a strong positive correlation (0.61) between Weight and Strength.
-This indicates that players with higher weight tend to have greater strength.
+- **Finishing and Crossing:** There's a strong positive correlation (0.67) between Finishing and Crossing.
+This indicates that players with good finishing skills also tend to have good crossing abilities.

-### 2. Moderate Positive Correlation:
-- **Height and Weight:** A moderate positive correlation (0.15) exists between Height and Weight, suggesting that taller players tend to be heavier.
+- **Finishing and Dribbling:** A strong positive correlation (0.83) exists between Finishing and Dribbling, suggesting that players who are skilled at finishing are also likely to be good at dribbling.
-- **Strength and Stamina:** A moderate positive correlation (0.28) exists between Strength and Stamina, indicating that players with greater strength tend to have higher stamina.
+- **Crossing and Dribbling:** A strong positive correlation (0.86) exists between Crossing and Dribbling, suggesting that players with good crossing abilities are also likely to be good at dribbling.

-### 3. Weak or No Correlation:
-- **Height and Strength:** The correlation between Height and Strength is weak (0.08), implying a limited relationship between the two.
-- **Height and Stamina:** There is a weak positive correlation (0.13) between Height and Stamina.
-- **Weight and Stamina:** A weak negative correlation (-0.22) is observed between Weight and Stamina, suggesting that higher weight might be slightly associated with lower stamina.
+### Overall, the heatmap reveals that:
+- Finishing, Crossing, and Dribbling are strongly correlated.
+This suggests that players who excel in one of these skills are likely to be proficient in the others as well.

+### Further Insights and Next Steps:
+- **Purpose:** The purpose of this analysis could be to understand the relationships between attacking skills in players.
+- **Insights:** This analysis can be used to identify potential player profiles.
+For example, players with high finishing, crossing, and dribbling skills might be considered as attacking threats who can score goals, create scoring opportunities for teammates, and take on defenders.
+- **Next Steps:** The analysis can be extended to include other relevant variables such as passing, heading, and speed to gain a more comprehensive understanding of attacking player profiles.

+### In summary, the heatmap shows a strong positive correlation between finishing, crossing, and dribbling skills in players, suggesting that these skills often go hand-in-hand.

 ### Overall, the heatmap reveals that:
 - Weight and Strength are strongly linked.